-Klipsch and Fluance are two renowned and well respected brands in the audio industry that produces high quality speakers, headphones, soundbars, and subwoofers.
+Klipsch and Fluance are two renowned and well-respected brands in the audio industry that produce high-quality speakers, headphones, soundbars, and subwoofers.

 Klipsch Quick History

 Klipsch Audio Technologies (also known as Klipsch Speakers or Klipsch Group, Inc.) is an American loudspeaker manufacturing company based in Indianapolis, Indiana.
 The company was founded in Hope, Arkansas, in 1946 by Paul W. Klipsch.
 Klipsch Audio also makes loudspeaker drivers and enclosures, as well as complete loudspeakers for high-end, high-fidelity sound systems, public address systems, and personal computers.

 It has expanded a lot and has undergone a lot of changes since its establishment.
 Klipsch Audio still manufactures some legacy speakers that have been around since the days when the genius of P.W.
 Klipsch made his first speakers.

 Fluance is a Canadian-based manufacturer of high-end home audio music systems and HiFi turntables.
 The brand was founded in 1999 by Deepak Jain in Niagara Falls, Canada.

 The brand can be described by the company name, Fluance, from the Latin prefix and suffix ‘Flu’ and ‘ance’ which means a state of being fluid or wavy.

 Klipsch Sound Quality

 Klipsch speakers are well-known for the high quality, stunningly precise sound they produce, which can be matched by only a few select brands.
 The speakers produce crisp highs, powerful bass, and full, encompassing sound with low distortion.
 However, many people don’t like the Klipsch sound because it tends to sound ‘bright’ or harsh.